MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-network-debugging-of-a-virtual-machine-host.md

 **An external virtual switch is defined**

 To communicate with the VM a virtual external network switch can be used.
-For information on how to create external network switch , see [Create a virtual network](https://docs.microsoft.com/virtualization/hyper-v-on-windows/quick-start/connect-to-network).
+For information on how to create external network switch, see [Create a virtual network](https://docs.microsoft.com/virtualization/hyper-v-on-windows/quick-start/connect-to-network).

 **Secure Boot is Disabled**